 Money is tight for so many individuals and families at the moment.
 Every season brings its own expenditure items and many of us are thinking about our Summer holiday right now.
+We need tips for saving money on your holiday.

 My dad was a very wise man.
 One of his key bits of life advice was that you should always take a summer holiday no matter how much money you have in the bank.
 He knew that holidays turn into memories that can sustain us in the most challenging of times.
 Now I am older, I will share my advice which is life for all of us is a series of ups and downs so we need everything to get us through the harder periods.
 Holidays help a lot not just at the time but in the coming weeks, months and years.